 MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

-The findings suggest that biochemicals released during exercise and the physical effects of exercise could help heal nerves.
+The findings suggest that the biochemicals released during exercise, along with the physical effects of exercise, could help heal nerves.

 Exercise is good for the body.
 Regular activity strengthens muscles and can strengthen bones, blood vessels, and the immune system.

 Now, MIT engineers have found that exercise can also have benefits at the level of individual neurons.
-They observed that muscles contract during exercise and release biochemical signals called myokines.
-In these muscle-generated signals, neurons grew four times further than neurons not exposed to myokines.
-These cellular-level experiments suggest that exercise can have a significant biochemical effect on nerve growth.
+They observed that muscles contract during exercise and release myokines, biochemical signals.
+In these muscle-generated signals, neurons grew four times as far as those not exposed to myokines.
+These cellular-level experiments suggest that exercise can significantly alter nerve growth.

 Surprisingly, the researchers also found that neurons respond to the biochemical signals of exercise and its physical impacts.
-The team observed that when neurons are repeatedly pulled back and forth, similar to how muscles contract and expand during training, they grow as much as when significantly exposed to a muscle's myokines.
+The team observed that when neurons are repeatedly pulled back and forth, as muscles contract and expand during training, they grow as much as when they are significantly exposed to a muscle's myokines.

 While previous studies have indicated a potential biochemical link between muscle activity and nerve growth, the researchers say this study is the first to show that physical effects can be just as significant.
-The results, which will be published in the journal Advanced Healthcare Materials, shed light on the connection between muscles and nerves during exercise and could inform exercise-related therapies for repairing damaged and deteriorating nerves.
+The results, which will be published in the journal Advanced Healthcare Materials, shed light on the connection between muscles and nerves during exercise and could inform exercise-based therapies to repair damaged and deteriorating nerves.

 "Now that we know this muscle-nerve crosstalk exists, it can be useful for treating things like nerve injury, where communication between nerve and muscle is cut off," says Ritu Raman, the Eugene Bell Career Development Assistant Professor of Mechanical Engineering at MIT.
 If we stimulate the muscle, we could encourage the nerve to heal and restore mobility to those who have lost it due to traumatic injury or neurodegenerative diseases.